Yub-0/dota-inventory-extension/README.md

 # Disclaimer: About Dota 2 and Its Cosmetics
 Dota 2 is a popular multiplayer online battle arena (MOBA) game developed by Valve Corporation.
 In Dota 2, players can customize the appearance of their heroes with various in-game cosmetic items like hero skins, terrains and others.
+These cosmetics have some monetary values and can be sold within the steam market or traded with another person.
 Your Dota 2 "inventory" is where these cosmetic items are stored which is accessible through steam.
 Heres an example what the inventory looks like
 [My Inventory](https://steamcommunity.com/id/Becurial/inventory/).